chartjs/Chart.js/docs/docs/axes/cartesian/linear.md

 ## Configuration Options

+These options extend the [common configuration for all cartesian axes](index.md#configuration-options).

 | Name | Type | Description
 | ---- | ---- | -----------
 | `beginAtZero` | `boolean` | if true, scale will include 0 if it is not already included.